-Policy HL7: Countryside
+POLICY HL7: COUNTRYSIDE

-The Countryside (land outside Limits to Development as defined on the Policies Map and beyond sites that meet the requirements and criteria of Local Plan Policy GD2 adjoining those Limits to Development) will be protected for the sake of its intrinsic character, beauty, the diversity of its landscapes, heritage and wildlife, the wealth of its natural resources and to ensure it may be enjoyed by all.
+The Countryside (land outside Limits to Development as defined on the Policies Map) will be protected for the sake of its intrinsic character, beauty, the diversity of its landscapes, heritage and wildlife, the wealth of its natural resources and to ensure it may be enjoyed by all.
 Development in the Countryside will be strictly controlled in accordance with Harborough Local Plan Policies SS1, GD3 and GD4.